‘Great Resignation’ could lead to better jobs - NewsBreak

 Counterintuitively, Berson said it’s actually a sign the economy is doing much better than in the early days of the pandemic.

 “It may not be better if you’re an employer because it means in order to keep people or to get somebody else to fill a role, you’re going to have to pay a higher wage,” he said.
-“But for the people who are leaving their jobs, they’re only doing it because they think they’ll be better off, that they can get another job, a better job, or they’ve already been offered a better job.”Why is everyone hiring and no one getting hired?
+“But for the people who are leaving their jobs, they’re only doing it because they think they’ll be better off, that they can get another job, a better job, or they’ve already been offered a better job.”Construction college launches in Grand Junction, offering debt-free workforce education

 Berson predicts the “Great Resignation” will continue for at least a few more months, if not longer, because people have options.